 - Runny Food Items.
 Runny foods do not clean out quickly.
 They will remain in the system for a longer time.
 Their smells are likely to linger in your kitchen.
 Avoid dumping raw eggs, honey, or fish in the system.

 - Very Small Particles.
 Minuscule particles will build up quickly in the system and cause clogging over time.
 Avoid particularly items that are ground, such as coffee.

 Dealing with a smelly or broken garbage disposal in your Austin, TX home?
-S&D Plumbing can be there same-day—call (512) 648-4663 now!
+S & D Plumbing can be their same-day—call now!